lalittoshniwal/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horsepower, maintenance cost, or safety rating.

-In your description, address the following questions:
+To quantify how the MechaCar performs against the competition, I recommend the following analysis:
-What metric or metrics are you going to test?
+1. What metric or metrics are you going to test?
+ - I would like to test the time it takes for MechaCar to reach 60mph from 0mph compared with other cars in the same price range.
+ - I would also like to test the torque of the MechaCar motor compared with that of other car motors with the same numbers of cylinders and strokes.

-What is the null hypothesis or alternative hypothesis?
+2. What is the null hypothesis or alternative hypothesis?
+- The null hypothesis is that the means of all groups are equal.
+The alternate hypothesis is that at least the mean of one group is different from that of all the other groups.

-What statistical test would you use to test the hypothesis?
+3. What statistical test would you use to test the hypothesis?
 And why?
+- Depending on the metric, I would use either the one-way ANOVA test or two-way ANOVA test i.e. to test 0-to-60, I will use one-way ANOVA, and to test torque, I will use two-way ANOVA.
+I chose ANOVA tests as they would allow me to test the means of a single dependent variable across one or two independent variables with multiple groups.

-What data is needed to run the statistical test?
+4. What data is needed to run the statistical test?
+- To test 0-60 I need the following data: a dataframe with a column for 0-60 time in seconds (continuous dependent variable) and a column for price range (independent  - categorical variable) for various cards on the market
+- To test motor torque, I need the following data: a dataframe with a column for motor torque in pounds (continuous dependent variable) and columns for numbers of cylinders and numbers of strokes for various cards on the market.